claudiaowusu/ClaudiaOwusu/README.md

 Tools Used: SQL  Power BI  Data Visualization

+## ✨👯 Let's Connect!
+I love collaborating on data-driven projects, discussing business strategy, and exchanging ideas on productivity tools.
+Feel free to connect with me on:

 📧 Email: [owusuclaudia49@gmail.com]

 🔗 LinkedIn: [linkedin.com/in/claudia-owusu-782171290]

 💻 GitHub: [Your GitHub Profile]

 Thanks for stopping by! 🚀